Share This Article

 Does using a smartphone or complicated remote control make you panic?

 Are you afraid that machines will take over the world?
-Do you refuse to adopt new tech and view them with suspicion?
+Do you refuse to adopt new tech and view it with suspicion?

-If you answered yes, you may have Technophobia.
+If you answered yes, you may have technophobia.
 It’s common to be nervous about using unfamiliar technology.
-While it is okay to be flustered, some people have more extreme reactions like panic attacks or severe anxiety.
-You do not have to live with a constant dread of using new technology.
+While it’s okay to be flustered, some people have more extreme reactions, such as panic attacks or severe anxiety.
+You don’t have to live with a constant dread of using new technology.
 There’s always a way to cope with a phobia.
-Find out how to overcome Technophobia and why you have this condition.
+Find out how to overcome technophobia and why you have this condition.

 What Is Technophobia?